cFocusWeb/blanchette-website/content/franchises/hola.en.md

 locations:
   - Ste-Foy
 ---
-## HOLA Mexican Grill – Overview of the Banner
+## Mexicanos – Overview of the Banner

-### HOLA Mexican Grill’s story
+### Mexicanos’ story

-HOLA Mexican Grill fast service counter opens in 2015, guided by the desire to offer healthy, fresh and on the go Mexican cuisine.
+Mexicanos fast service counter opens in 2015, guided by the desire to offer healthy, fresh and on the go Mexican cuisine.

-The layout and kitchen equipment were designed to make optimal use of limited spaces, making establishing a HOLA Mexican Grill location very easy in shopping malls or other locations with limited spacing.
+The layout and kitchen equipment were designed to make optimal use of limited spaces, making establishing a Mexicanos location very easy in shopping malls or other locations with limited spacing.

-### HOLA Mexican Grill’s competitive edge
+### Mexicanos’ competitive edge

-At HOLA Mexican Grill, the customer is king: with the possibility of customizing every element in the meal.
+At Mexicanos, the customer is king: with the possibility of customizing every element in the meal.
 Choice of dish, meat, vegetables, condiments, sauces and other sides; it all leads to made to measure pleasure for those who like it milder, or those who like to spice it up.
-Therefore, HOLA Mexican Grill reaches a very large clientele, catering to traditional Mexican food aficionados but also healthy cuisine fans.
+Therefore, Mexicanos reaches a very large clientele, catering to traditional Mexican food aficionados but also healthy cuisine fans.

 #### Business Opportunity

-### A HOLA Mexican Grill within your reach!
+### A Mexicanos within your reach!

-Seize the opportunity to offer a different fast food experience with your own HOLA Mexican Grill!
+Seize the opportunity to offer a different fast food experience with your own Mexicanos!

-### Why HOLA Mexican Grill?
+### Why Mexicanos?

 - On-trend menu;
 - Perfect for a first franchise project;